 - What is the personal injury claims calculator?

 - What is the Montreal Convention?

-In 2018, it is estimated that Bournemouth Airport saw an estimated 674,972 holidaymakers and estimated 39,886 aircraft movements.
-As an airport that has a substantial amount of visitors daily, it is important that Bournemouth Airport upholds its obligation to health and safety for both their visitors and their employees.
+In 2018, it is estimated that Bournemouth Airport saw an estimated 674,972 holidaymakers and an estimated 39,886 aircraft movements.
+As an airport that has a substantial amount of visitors daily, it is important that Bournemouth Airport upholds its obligation to health and safety for both its visitors and its employees.

 Like previously stated, there are many different ways a holidaymaker and employee could be injured at an airport especially if there is a disregard for obligated health and safety measures.
 To prevent accidents from occurring, there are measures such as risk assessments, routine inspections and regular housekeeping that could identify and avert hazards ahead of time.
 Common types of accidents might include;

 - Slips, Trips, and Falls

 - Food Poisoning

 Within the coming sections, this online guide will discuss the different types of accidents and explore them in greater length.

 A slip, trip and fall-related accident have been identified by the Health and Safety Executive (HSE) as an accident that could be prevented by three factors.
 These factors include clear walkways, housekeeping, and design & maintenance.
 It was also reported by the HSE that there have been an estimated 581,000 workers between the years 2018/19 that sustained a non-fatal work-related injury.